benpetersen/personal-goals/README.md

 # Overarching Goals
 1. Contribute to Open Source
 2. Write more blog posts
-3. Use team members
+3. Use team members to drive performance
-4. Get better at Angular
+4. Learn and Teach Angular to Team
 5. Learn about Unit Testing best practices
 6. Be kind and make people smile